aclarke211/renamer/to-do/to-do.md

 - Rename single file in server after being passed all files from client.

-- Show renamed files 1 by 1 and progress bar.

 - Revert button after renaming:

   - (Option to revert all or select certain files via checkboxes).